Hotel Bed Bug Inspection: Avoid the Bed Bug Hitchhiker

 The Bed Bug Hitchhiker: How to Inspect Your Hotel Room to Avoid a Nightmare

-Whether you are traveling for a business trip to downtown Toronto or taking a family vacation, the last souvenir you want to bring home is a bed bug infestation.
-To stay safe, performing a thorough hotel bed bug inspection is your first and best line of defense.
+Whether you are traveling for a business trip to downtown Toronto or taking a family vacation, the last thing you want to bring home is a hotel bed bug infestation.
+A thorough hotel bed bug inspection takes less than five minutes and can save you months of stress and thousands of dollars.

 Unlike many other pests that wander in from the outdoors, bed bugs are the ultimate hitchhikers.
-They don’t fly or jump; they rely entirely on human travel to spread.
-At Sani IQ, we often see massive home infestations that started with a single, unchecked piece of luggage.
+They do not fly or jump — they simply crawl into the folds of your luggage and ride home with you.

 Why a Hotel Bed Bug Inspection is Your Best Defense

 Bed bugs are attracted to two primary things: body heat and carbon dioxide.
-When you sleep in an infested room, they emerge to feed.
-However, when the sun comes up, they retreat to the nearest dark, tight crevice—which is often your open suitcase.
+When you sleep in an infested room, they emerge from their hiding spots in mattress seams, headboards, and nightstand crevices to feed.

-If your luggage is sitting on the floor or the bed, the seams and zippers provide the perfect temporary home.
-According to Health Canada, bed bugs can survive for months without a meal, making them incredibly resilient travelers.
+If your luggage is sitting on the floor or the bed, the seams and zippers provide the perfect temporary shelter.
+Health Canada notes that bed bugs can go months without feeding, which means a single pregnant female concealed in your suitcase can establish a full infestation in your home.

 Your 5-Minute Hotel Bed Bug Inspection Routine

 Do not throw your bags on the bed the moment you walk into your room.
-Follow this step-by-step hotel bed bug inspection protocol:
+Follow this step-by-step hotel bed bug inspection protocol every time you check in.

 1. The “Safe Zone” Hold

-Place your luggage in the bathroom—ideally in the bathtub.
-Bed bugs have a hard time climbing smooth surfaces and rarely nest in bathrooms.
+Place your luggage in the bathroom — ideally in the bathtub.
+Bed bugs have a hard time climbing smooth, hard surfaces, making the tub the safest temporary storage spot while you inspect the rest of the room.

 2. Strip the Bed and Check the Seams

 Head straight to the bed.
 This is where 80% of bed bugs in an infested room will be hiding.
-Pull back the comforter and sheets.
-Carefully examine the piping (the thick seam around the edge) of the mattress and the box spring.
+Pull back the sheets and duvet, and inspect the mattress seams and corners closely with your phone’s flashlight.
+Run your finger along the seam and look for tiny reddish-brown bugs, dark fecal spots, or rust-coloured stains.

 3. Inspect the Headboard and Nightstands

 Shine your phone’s flashlight into the cracks where the headboard meets the wall.
-Also, check the folds of the luggage rack before placing your bags on it.
+Also, check the four corners of the headboard where it connects to any frame or mounting hardware.
+Open the nightstand drawer and inspect the seams inside.

 What to Look for During a Hotel Bed Bug Inspection

-During your hotel bed bug inspection, you aren’t just looking for live bugs.
+During your hotel bed bug inspection, you are not just looking for live bugs.
 Look for:

 What to Do After a Hotel Bed Bug Inspection Shows Signs

-If your hotel bed bug inspection reveals any of the signs above, grab your luggage from the bathroom and leave the room immediately.
-Request a new room that is not adjacent to or directly above/below the infested one.
-You can also report the sighting to the Bed Bug Registry to help fellow travelers.
+If your hotel bed bug inspection reveals any of the signs above, grab your luggage from the bathroom and leave the room immediately — do not unpack.
+Report the issue to the front desk and request a room on a different floor (bed bugs commonly travel between adjacent rooms through wall voids).
+You can also check the Bed Bug Registry to see if a hotel has a history of reports before you book.

 When the Hitchhikers Make It Inside

-Despite your best efforts, if you start waking up with itchy bites or spot signs of pests in your home, rapid response is critical.
-Do not attempt to use DIY “bug bombs,” as these often scatter the bugs deeper into your walls.
+Despite your best efforts, if you start waking up with itchy bites or spot signs of pests in your home after a trip, act quickly.

 At Sani IQ, we specialize in total bed bug eradication.
 We use science-based treatments to eliminate bed bugs at every stage of their life cycle.